carlosloera93/Solucion-Factible/README.md

 exercise 4
 Your goal in this kata is to implement a difference function, which subtracts one list from another and returns the result.
 It should remove all values from list , which are present in list keeping their order.ab

+exercise 5
+Given two arrays and write a function (or) that checks whether the two arrays have the "same" elements, with the same multiplicities.
+"Same" means, here, that the elements in are the elements in squared, regardless of the order.abcomp(a, b)compSame(a, b)ba